dataArtisans/flink-training-web/dataStream/4-handsOn.md

 ### Implement a stateful program to predict travel time

-The [Travel Time Prediction exercise]( {{site.baseurl}}/exercises/timePrediction.html) will guide you to implement a program that consists of a stateful operator.
+The [Travel Time Prediction exercise]( {{site.baseurl}}/exercises/timePrediction.html) will guide you to implement a program with a stateful operator.
 The instructions include a detailed task description, implementation hints, and links to reference solutions.

 ### Failure recovery in action!

-The following steps are optional but an insightful exercise.
+The following steps are optional, but well worthwhile.
 We will demonstrate the recovery of a Flink streaming application that experiences a worker failure.

 #### 1. Start a local Flink cluster